-Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018
+Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

-Additionally, his Superfund law has led to the cleanup of dozens of toxic waste sites throughout the country.Carter in Oscarland: The Rehabilitation of the 39th President | Douglas Brinkley | February 24, 2013 | THE DAILY BEAST
+Additionally, his superfund law has led to the cleanup of dozens of toxic waste sites throughout the country.Carter in Oscarland: The Rehabilitation of the 39th President | Douglas Brinkley | February 24, 2013 | THE DAILY BEAST

-They can just steal the wealth and walk away, leaving a Superfund site behind them, and no one is liable.Copper, the Metal That Runs the World: ‘Boom, Bust, Boom,’ by Bill Carter | Peter Madden | October 26, 2012 | THE DAILY BEAST
+They can just steal the wealth and walk away, leaving a superfund site behind them, and no one is liable.Copper, the Metal That Runs the World: ‘Boom, Bust, Boom,’ by Bill Carter | Peter Madden | October 26, 2012 | THE DAILY BEAST

-To figure it out, we examined all available Superfund data from the Environmental Protection Agency.
+To figure it out, we examined all available superfund data from the Environmental Protection Agency.

-The site became a Superfund in 1983 and since then some of the largest sources of contamination to the creek have been identified.
+The site became a superfund in 1983 and since then some of the largest sources of contamination to the creek have been identified.

-Above those, however, are the Superfund sites—places that have sustained major, long-term damage, necessitating years of cleanup.
+Above those, however, are the superfund sites—places that have sustained major, long-term damage, necessitating years of cleanup.